 There are several options for storing and managing digital HR files to handle day-to-day work, compliance and security risks:

 Day-to-day work: Document collaboration solutions allow multiple people to access and work from the same document.
 They’re designed to be used by any department within the organization.
-But: These systems don’t allow HR to create digital forms.
+However, these systems don’t allow HR to create digital forms.

 Compliance: Document collaboration offers limited search capabilities.
 The result of a search query is determined by the information captured in the file name.
 It’s not possible for HR to stay ahead of compliance by searching for employee documents that are missing or expiring.